openannotation/annotator/doc/api/app.rst

     passed to the plugin module at initialisation.

-    If the returned plugin has a `configure` function, this will be called with the application registry as its first parameter.
+    If the returned plugin has a `configure` function, this will be called with the application registry as a parameter.

     :param Object module:
     :param Object options:
-    :returns: The Annotator instance, to allow chained method calls.
+    :returns: Itself.
+    :rtype: App

 ..  function:: annotator.App.prototype.start()